 Now we need to Blend all the Layer together.
 Using the Layers palette under the Blend Mode select Soft Light and apply it to all three layers :

 Now we need to merge all the layers together.
 Click the Move button on the layers palette and select Merge Visible.

 Adding texture to your image is a great way to enhance the effects.
-You will first save a texture somewhere on your hard drive and then open it into Elements.
+We are going to first save a texture and then load it into Elements.
 Click on the link below to open the photo.
 Once the picture loads on the page right click on the picture and save it anywhere on your hard drive.
 Just remember where you saved it.

-Open the photo in Photoshop and select File > Save As and choose Photoshop Elements format from the drop down list:
+Open the photo in Elements and select File > Save As and choose Photoshop Elements format from the drop down list:

-Return to your photo in Photoshop.
+Return to your photo in Elements.
 Select Filter > Texture > Texturizer: